-Create a security identity provider for a secured Push source
+Create or update a security identity provider for a secured Push source

-The security identity provider of a Push source that indexes the permissions ("sourceVisibility" "SECURED") contains the definition of each security identity that can be referenced in the permission model of any given item in that source (see Security Identity Definition Examples and Simple Permission Model Definition Examples).
+The security identity provider of a Push source that indexes the permissions ("sourceVisibility" "SECURED") contains the definition of each security identity that can be referenced in the permission model of any given item in that source.
+See Security identity definition examples and Simplified permission model for examples.

-When you create a secured Push source (see Create a Push Source), the next logical step is to create a security identity provider for that source to replicate the security model of the secured enterprise system you want to index.
+Once you’ve created a secured Push source, the next logical step is to create a security identity provider for that source to replicate the security model of the secured enterprise system you want to index.

 Request template: